dtinth/enable-hot-reload/README.md

 **Library to generate make React components hot-reloadable.
 Compatible with `create-react-app`.**

 This library is a simple wrapper around webpack’s HMR API to make it easier to create hot-reloadable React components.
+**No loader or Babel transform plugins needed.**
+The goal of this library is to be as simple and without magic as possible (the [source code](src/enable-hot-reload.js) is less than 200 lines).

 **This library should be used *strategically* in components where hot-reloading would be very beneficial.** Don’t go overboard and enable hot reload on every component!